The ketogenic diet is the most popular dietary trend in our world today.

 In this article, we’ll go into detail about the truth underlying ketosis, and refute many common statements backed by misleading science, incorrect biochemistry, and a fundamental lack of understanding of human biology.

-Click on the button below to download the XXX and XXX
+Click on the button below to download your free report – Ketosis and the Ketogenic Diet: Debunking 7 Misleading Statements

 You may have heard people in the ketogenic community refer to insulin as your “fat storage hormone,” and that by adopting a very low-carbohydrate diet, you prevent your blood glucose from “spiking” after a meal.